Nicolik/MESCnn/README.md

 followed by classification for mesangial hypercellularity (M), endocapillary hypercellularity (E), segmental sclerosis (S) and active crescents (C).

+## Installation
+In order to install the dependencies required to run MESCnn, check [INSTALL.md](INSTALL.md).

 ## Associated Data
 The source code is associated with: